 To sum up,

 There many reasons and signs that can help you decide that it’s time for a new website.
-However, before leaping into the redesign and development process, do research, analyze your data and plan the redesign carefully.
+However, before leaping into the redesign and development process, do research, analyse your data and plan the redesign carefully.